mingzhe-zhang/mingzhe-zhang.github.io/_pages/all-news.md

 ## 2025

 + [2025-12-08] Our collaboration paper "Xerxes: Extensive Exploration of Scalable Hardware Systems with CXL-Based Simulation Framework" has been accpeted by FAST 2026!
 Congratulations to all collaborators!
++ [2025-11-26] <font color="#FF0000">Our paper "Falcon: Algorithm-Hardware Co-Design for Efficient Fully Homomorphic Encryption Accelerator" has been accepted by ASPLOS 2026!
+This is our 10th paper on FHE acceleration in the top-tier computer architecture conference.
+Congratulations to all!</font>
 + [2025-11-08] Our paper " An Efficient and Scalable Hardware Architecture for Number Theoretic Transform on FPGA with Design Automation" has been accepted by HPCA 2026!
 Congrats to all!
 + [2025-11-08] Our paper " FHEFusion: Enabling Operator Fusion in FHE Compilers for Depth-Efficient DNN Inference" has been accepted by CGO 2026!
 Congrats to all collaborators!